 Posted by Mike Fontana on 11 Apr 2014

 As a result of these changes in the market, the amount of out-of-pocket funds the patient is responsible for will increase if many of the health plans offered by employers lower their actuarial value to control costs.
-The individual market, whether state, federal or private based exchange, will require the consumer to meet significant out-of-pocket responsibilities, in many of these plans, up front for non-preventative services.
+The individual market, whether state, federal or private based exchange, will require the consumer to meet significant out-of-pocket responsibilities, in many of these plans, up front for non-preventive services.
 If the patient decides not to stay in network, the costs and what the actual out-of-pocket the patient may encounter for the year may also increase, as was previously applicable with out of network services.
-The question is to what extent the patient is likely to access these non network medical facilities.
+The question is to what extent the patient is likely to access these non-network medical facilities.

 If employers decide to offer their employees lower actuarial coverage than previously offered, and individuals continue to flock to the Bronze level (60% AV) and Silver level (70% AV)Individual Market Exchange Plans, with many requiring significant if not total deductibles be met initially, healthcare providers will have an increased need, and importance, to collect from the individual.
-The government exchange figures, for both state and federal run, for the period 10/1/13 to 3/1/14 for what plans consumers are interested in indicates;
+The government exchange figures, for both state and federal-run, for the period 10/1/13 to 3/1/14 for what plans consumers are interested in indicates;

 81% of consumers will be covered by either the Bronze (18%) or Silver (63%) Plans during this initial year of the Marketplace.